 - Sites demonstrating E-E-A-T signals see a 37% higher citation rate in Gemini responses compared to content-only pages

-- Gemini uses "query fan-out" — decomposing one question into multiple sub-queries — pulling from 32% more sources per response than ChatGPT
+- Gemini uses "query fan-out" — decomposing one question into multiple sub-queries — pulling from significantly more sources per response than older retrieval-only systems

 The Gemini Difference: Why Google's AI Doesn't Just Copy Google Search